ompl/ompl/doc/markdown/plannerarena.md

 # OMPL Planner Arena

 The OMPL Planner Arena code allows you to easily create plots from a benchmark database produced from benchmark log files.
-See also http://plannerarena.org.
+See also http://plannerarena.org and the [benchmarking tutorial](benchmark.html).

 ## Dependencies